All Episodes

 Okay.

-So he says it settled his precedent.
+So he says it's settled as precedent.

-We're gonna interpret that as meaning he would not vote to overturn Roe versus Wade.
+We're going to interpret that as meaning he would not vote to overturn Roe versus Wade.

 I don't think he said anything of the sort.

-Uh, like when he was asked about the right to privacy.
+Like when he was asked about the right to privacy.

-No, I don't see a right to privacy in the Constitution.
+It'd be an absolutely idiotic thing to say, no, I don't see a right to privacy in the Constitution.

-Yeah, there's a there's a right to privacy.
+Yeah, there's a right to privacy.

 Bam, done.

-At the same time, you don't want to be dishonest, but at the same time, you don't want to fall into any traps, and you know the liberals are trying to set up many traps here.
+At the same time, you don't want to be dishonest, but at the same time, you don't want to fall into any traps.

 And this is even after rehearsing on Sunday for his performance.

-Anyway, Senator Specter said, when you talk about your personal views, and as they may relate to your own faith, would you say that your views are the same as those expressed by John Kennedy when he was a candidate when he spoke to the Greater Houston Ministerial Association in September of 1960, quote, I do not speak for my church on public matters, and the church does not speak for me, close quote.
+Anyway, Senator Specter said, when you talk about your personal views, and as they may relate to your own faith, when you say that your views are the same as those expressed by John Kennedy when he was a candidate, when he spoke to the Greater Houston Ministerial Association in September of 1960, quote, I do not speak for my church on public matters, and the church does not speak for me, close quote.

 I agree with that, Senator, yes.